7-Ingredient Zuppa Toscana Recipe (Creamy 1-Pot Comfort Soup)

 • If the pot looks a bit dry, add a small drizzle of olive oil or a splash of chicken broth.
 Lower the heat to medium, then add 1 diced onion and a pinch of AP seasoning (salt, pepper, garlic, and onion powder).

 • Cook for 4–5 minutes until the onion turns translucent.
-Add 2 tbsp minced garlic and cook for 30–45 seconds, stirring constantly to prevent burning.
+Add 2 tablespoon minced garlic and cook for 30–45 seconds, stirring constantly to prevent burning.

 Step 5: Build the Soup Base